ArcGIS Blog

 How do I convert an existing classic report to a tabular infographic?

 You may have existing classic reports that you want to convert to tabular infographics.
-You can select the content from your classic report, copy the variables, and paste them into your blank tabular infographic panel.
+You can select the content from your classic report, copy the variables, and paste them into your blank tabular infographic template.

 Drag report sections to template

-Return to the blank template that you created with a tabular infographic panel as a style reference by clicking Build infographics on the Build Reports tab.
+Return to the blank template that you created with a tabular infographic panel as a style reference by clicking Build infographics on the Build reports tab.
 Hover over the table, and click Edit.
 In the editor window, click Table properties.
 Modify the panel with the number of rows and columns to match the table in the classic report.
 Click Apply to implement these changes.

 Modify the table properties